-Give the phone a rest, let it cool down, and take breaks if the device seems noticeably warm or uncomfortably hot in your hands.
+Rest the phone, let it cool down, and take breaks if the device seems noticeably warm or uncomfortably hot in your hands.
 Consider turning the phone all the way off to give it some proper rest when things like this happen, and your battery should be fine.

-It may be fine to play some games while you charge the phone, but you should use caution and your best judgment.
-Charging your device usually means that it will produce some heat while the process is happening.
+Playing some games while you charge the phone may be fine, but you should use caution and your best judgment.
+Charging your device usually means it will produce some heat during the process.

 Although this is normal, excessive heat is not good for any smartphone.
-Because games can be some of the most intense processes your phone runs, playing them while charging the phone could create a lot of heat that might damage things.
+Because games can be some of the most intense processes your phone runs, playing them while charging it could create a lot of heat that might damage things.